 Teach your child to be kind and polite to dogs.
-Don't let your child climb on dogs, pull their ears or do anything
+Don't let your child climb on dogs, pull their ears

-• are eating or have a treat
+- are eating or have a treat

 - have a toy or something else they really like

 - are sleeping

 - are unwell, injured or tired

 - are blind or deaf.